Accreditation:

 Required Documents:

-- General Secondary School Certificate/ Transcript or its equivalent approved by the UAE Ministry of Education.
+- General Secondary School Certificate/ Transcript or its equivalent approved by the UAE Ministry of Higher Education and Scientific Research.

 - Copy of a valid Emirati ID and/ or a passport for both the applicant and the guardian.